amanda-mitchell/suppress-eslint-errors/README.md

 ![Release](https://github.com/amanda-mitchell/suppress-eslint-errors/workflows/Release/badge.svg)

-Have you ever tried to turn on a new eslint rule only to be discouraged by hundreds or thousands of violations in an existing codebase?
+Have you ever tried to turn on a new eslint rule only to be discouraged by hundreds or thousands of errors in an existing codebase?
 So have we.

 Sometimes, there isn't a great business case for updating all of the existing (working!) code, especially in a larger, legacy codebase.